paula-abella/test-app/README.md

 <img width="720px" alt="test-app-demo" src="https://user-images.githubusercontent.com/84423488/174955650-633f1a29-56c1-489d-85c2-90c4e130f8ca.png">

 This dummy application has the navigation and some testing pages setup.

-It's meant to serve a simple and static page so it's not using any of our BEEF architecture.
+It's meant to serve a **simple and static page** and it's not using any of our BEEF architecture.

-Once you are done, you can close the app by going to the terminal and doing <kbd>Ctrl + C</kbd>.
+Once you are done for the day, you can close the local server by going to the terminal and doing <kbd>Ctrl + C</kbd>.

 ### Updating the pages
 To update existing pages in the application, open up any of the views.